intrepidcs/icsscand/README.md

 10. CAN interfaces will have been created, but are "down" or, in other words, not enabled for transmit and receive yet.
 You can see them with `ip link`.
 They will be labelled `can0`, `can1`, and etc. They will have an alias listed which corresponds to the serial number of the device and network on that device.

-11. Enable the CAN interface with `sudo ip link set up can0`, replacing `can0` with whichever interface you'd like to enable
+11. Enable the CAN interface with `sudo ip link set can0 up`, replacing `can0` with whichever interface you'd like to enable

 12. You can now use any SocketCAN application with this interface.
 A good package for testing is the `can-utils` package.
 You can get this package with `sudo apt install can-utils`.
 A good testing tool which comes with this package is `candump`.
 Running `candump can0` will print a line for every incoming frame.